 Our exterior cladding is coloursteel (reverse profile Brown Built 900) combined with timber.

-The coloursteel choice was made first as our home’s Designer had built his new house with Flaxpod, and we really liked the colour.
-Its not a common colour choice but is becoming increasingly popular.
-It is quite dark but nowhere near as severe as black having a more brown tinge to it.
+The coloursteel choice was made first as our designer had built his own house with Flaxpod, and we really liked the colour.
+It’s not a common colour choice but is becoming increasingly popular.
+It is quite dark but nowhere near as severe as black having a browner tinge to it.
 This in turn made our colour choice for our aluminium ‘clip ons’, for the exterior of our uPVC windows, a simple choice as we stuck to the same for consistency.
 Now finding a timber colour to match was the next decision.

 We had now decided to go with cedar as opposed to heat treated pine due to supply issues at the time (which also decreased the build cost slightly).
-The disadvantage was more maintenance, but as we are only cladding a third of our property in cedar, and it is single storey this is not a particularly onerous task.
+The disadvantage was more maintenance.
+However,as we are only cladding a third of our property in cedar, and it is single storey this is not a particularly onerous task.